Cognigy/Documentation/docs/en/docs/webchat/v3/embedding.md

 ## Add the Embedding HTML

-Сopy the HTML code from the endpoint associated with your virtual agent, which you want to deploy on your website:
+Copy the HTML code from the endpoint associated with your virtual agent, which you want to deploy on your website:

 1. Open the Cognigy.AI interface.
 2. In the left-side menu, select an Agent.